VasasA/menu_import/README.txt

 4. Select "Menu import" tab.

 5. Select the site map file created earlier and specify necessary options.
+   You may want to create empty nodes on import here.
+If this is the case, you have to specify additional information.
+A handy feature could be creation stub nodes with path aliases instead of default node/x.
+Be sure to provide aliases and choose "Create path alias" option.

 6. Submit and see the new menu structure with stub content created automatically.